dwf/rescued-scipy-wiki/SciPy2007.rst

-* We're excited to have [`http://laptop.org/vision/people/IvanKrstic/`_ Ivan Krstić], the director of security architecture for the `One Laptop Per Child <http://laptop.org>`_ project as this year's keynote speaker.
+* We're excited to have `Ivan Krstić <http://laptop.org/vision/people/IvanKrstic/>`_, the director of security architecture for the `One Laptop Per Child <http://laptop.org>`_ project as this year's keynote speaker.

 * The [:`SciPy2007/ConferenceSchedule`_: Schedule] of talks is **now available**.